testit-tms/api-client-golang/docs/CustomAttributeGetModel.md

 ### NewCustomAttributeGetModel

-`func NewCustomAttributeGetModel(id string, type_ CustomAttributeTypesEnum, isDeleted bool, isEnabled bool, isRequired bool, isGlobal bool, ) *CustomAttributeGetModel`
+`func NewCustomAttributeGetModel(id string, options []CustomAttributeOptionModel, type_ CustomAttributeTypesEnum, isDeleted bool, name string, isEnabled bool, isRequired bool, isGlobal bool, ) *CustomAttributeGetModel`

 NewCustomAttributeGetModel instantiates a new CustomAttributeGetModel object This constructor will assign default values to properties that have it defined,